 Resident complaints will be reviewed by the appropriate Housing Staff member or Dean of Students for necessary action.
 Additional restrictions may be imposed with financial sanctions during peak testing periods such as finals week.
 Generally, noise levels within the room should be audible only within the same room.
-Complaints regarding noise level should be referred to the resident assistant and/or the hall supervisor only after you have spoken to the party involved and attempted to work out the differences.
+Complaints regarding noise level should be referred to the on-call phone and/or the Residence Life Staff only after you have spoken to the party involved and attempted to work out the differences.